 Laboratory Textbook - M.E.
 Smith, and W.J.
 Loughry, Laboratory Manual for Human Anatomy and Physiology.
-(Required)
+(Required) Dissection tools are handy but optional.

 Course Management: WileyPLUS course management access is required for this course!

 Course Description: This course is the first in a two part series.
 In BIOL 2651 we will introduce human anatomy and physiological principles with emphasis on the following: cell and tissue organization, plus skeletal, muscular, and nervous systems and special senses.
 In each system, we will cover the basic structure and function of the components of that system.